What is the secret to the best spaghetti? Fresh pasta sauce! Made with fresh tomatoes and basil, this healthy meal is ready in 20 minutes! Video.

 A forkful of Spaghetti.

-And that is it – the simplest of recipes for healthy Spaghetti with Fresh Tomato Sauce made with vine-ripened summer tomatoes and basil- one of my favorite dinners.
+And that is it – the simplest of recipes for healthy spaghetti with pasta sauce made with fresh summer tomatoes and basil- one of my favorite dinners ever!
+I hope you try it. 🙂

 Have a good week!